A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Overview of Dataset Refinement

-\textbf{Measurer} is used to measure the score of each data, which can indicate data value, difficulty value or other.
+The \textbf{Measurer} is used to measure the score of each data, which can indicate the importance or difficulty degree of data.
 The key to this is the metrics.
-Existing works have empirically explored different metrics according to the status of the prediction results, such as influence function-based metrics, representation-based metrics, confidence-based metrics, uncertainty-based metrics, and loss-based metrics, which are commonly used in data optimization.
-(1) \textit{Influence function}, a data valuation metric, \cite{koh2017understanding, wang2020less} aims to approximate the change of test risk on a given test distribution $Q$.
-It uses the gradient of the loss function with small perturbations $\epsilon^{\prime}$ to estimate the data value, \ie the importance of the data for the task at hand.
+Existing works have empirically explored different metrics according to the status of the prediction results, such as influence function-based metrics, representation-based metrics, confidence-based metrics, uncertainty-based metrics, and loss-based metrics, which are commonly used in dataset refinement.
+(1) \textit{Influence function}~\cite{koh2017understanding, wang2020less}, a data valuation metric, aims to approximate the change of test risk on a given test distribution $Q$.
+It uses the gradient of the loss function with small perturbations $\epsilon$ to estimate the data value, \ie the importance of the data for the task at hand.
 It is a particularly general approach as many models can be cast in the framework, and it can work with non-differentiable objectives.
 (2) \textit{Representation-based metrics} \cite{farahani2009facility} measure the value of each data in the feature space.
 Generally, it is assumed that data points close to each other in the feature space tend to have similar properties, resulting in redundant information.
-(3) \textit{Confidence}, the classifier's predicted probability in the true class, can be used to measure the impact of each data on model optimization.
-And some work on robust learning \cite{northcutt2017learning, northcutt2021confident} empirically suggests that samples with lower confidence may contribute more to model learning than samples with higher confidence.
-By recording and analyzing the changes in the confidence of each data during the training, (4) \textit{Uncertainty} \cite{settles2012active, coleman2019selection, sun2020crssc} measures the consistency of label prediction.
+(3) \textit{Confidence}, the predicted probability of the classifier on the true class, can be used to measure the impact of per data on model optimization.
+Some work on robust learning \cite{northcutt2017learning, northcutt2021confident} empirically suggests that samples with lower confidence may contribute more to model learning than samples with higher confidence.
+By recording and analyzing the changes in the confidence of per data during the training, (4) \textit{Uncertainty} \cite{settles2012active, coleman2019selection, sun2020crssc} is used to measure the consistency of label prediction.
 (5) \textit{Loss} or \textit{gradient} of each sample is also usually used to measure the importance.
-If samples contribute more to errors or losses when training a neural network, then they matter more.
+If a sample contributes more to errors or losses when training a neural network, then it is more important.
 For some metrics, the formulas for calculating their measurement scores are shown in Table~\ref{tab:formula}.
-In addition to above hand-designed metrics for the measurer, there are also learning-based measurer to automatically re-weight or select training data utilizing meta-learning techniques or a policy network.
-Depending on the specific problem, different metrics are designed and utilized.
+In addition to the above hand-designed metrics for measures, there are learning-based measures that utilize meta-learning techniques or policy networks to re-weight or select training data automatically.
+Different metrics are designed and selected depending on the specific problem.